- Personal Development and Professional Learning for Teachers – Introduction

 - ask your students for feedback like after a semester or at the end of the school year – this is good to do anonymously (although you might recognize the handwriting);

-- work as professionally as you possibly can: enter the classroom well-prepared, correct diligently & timely and be sure to check this post;
+- work as professionally as you possibly can: enter the classroom well-prepared, correct diligently & timely and be sure to check the related post on the hidden curriculum;

 - don’t lose the joy in teaching and don’t allow for being discouraged.

-Personal development for teachers is closely connected to that joy preserved throughout all of professional life.
+Personal development and professional learning for teachers is closely connected to that joy preserved throughout all of their work life.
 Author of the above-mentioned post, Gerardo Valazza, states about teachers that “[t]hey should enjoy themselves when teaching, treat themselves to something nice when they achieve their aims, and take a well-deserved rest when they have the opportunity to do so”.

 After all, a good time of rest keeps you productive in the long run.
 Long-term vision is useful in lots of professions.
 To ensure personal development and professional learning for teachers, burnout needs to be avoided by prevention for example with: sufficient sleep during the night, a day off every week, and sufficient vacation time over the year, which is not used for preparation or correction tasks.
 Oftentimes, increased competence goes along with increased happiness and productivity, which we’ll learn about now.